bcaffe88/foodflow/replit.md

 # Wilson Pizzaria - Food Delivery Platform

 ### Overview
 The Wilson Pizzaria project is a multi-tenant food delivery platform providing a comprehensive solution for restaurants to manage online orders, deliveries, and customer interactions.
 It supports multiple user roles (customer, driver, restaurant owner, admin), offers robust integration capabilities with major food delivery services, and features real-time order tracking.
-The platform is designed for immediate deployment, aiming to optimize food delivery operations and customer satisfaction, with a business vision to streamline food delivery operations and enhance customer satisfaction across multiple restaurants.
+The platform is designed for immediate deployment, aiming to optimize food delivery operations and customer satisfaction across multiple restaurants.
 The platform is currently production-ready.

 ### User Preferences
 - Linguagem: Portuguese BR